 Study: UN should be accountable for Haiti cholera

-PORT-AU-PRINCE, Haiti (AP) — The United Nations peacekeeping mission in Haiti should be held accountable for introducing cholera into the Caribbean nation, a Yale University report said Tuesday.
+PORT-AU-PRINCE, Haiti (AP) — A new study from Yale University is arguing that the United Nations should be held accountable for introducing cholera into Haiti.

-In the report “Peacekeeping Without Accountability,” researchers from Yale Law School and the Yale School of Public Health said there is ample scientific evidence to show U.N. troops from Nepal inadvertently brought cholera to Haiti in October 2010.
-It said the world body should take responsibility.
+Researchers from Yale Law School and the Yale School of Public Health say there’s ample scientific evidence to show that U.N. troops from Nepal brought cholera to Haiti in October 2010 and that the institution should take responsibility.

-The Yale report said the world body “violates obligations under international law by not providing a forum to address the grievances of cholera victims.”
-By failing to hold itself accountable for causing Haiti’s cholera outbreak, “the United Nations violates the very principles of accountability and respect for law that it promotes worldwide,” it said.
+The Yale report’s authors also say the world body violates obligations under international law by not providing a forum to address the grievances of cholera victims.

-Health officials say Haiti’s cholera outbreak has since killed more than 7,500 people and sickened 578,409 others.
+Health officials say Haiti’s cholera outbreak has killed more than 7,500 people and sickened another 578,409.